lmorchard/blog.lmorchard.com/content/posts/2024-05-10-topic-clustering-llamafile/index.md

 This uses your local Llamafile process to access the embedding model that's included as a part of TinyLlama and generate embeddings for each item in the list.

 In case you're interested in what other services are exposed by the Llamafile process, [here's some documentation on the server API](https://github.com/Mozilla-Ocho/llamafile/blob/main/llama.cpp/server/README.md#api-endpoints).
-Some interesting stuff in there!
+Interesting stuff in there!

-Assuming this call is successful, you should see a list of lists of numbers like so:
+Assuming this call is successful, you should get list of lists of numbers like so:

 ```python
 embeddings[0]